 Depth Alarm.
-The 350TX contains an audible alarm to warn you of shallow water depths.
-The alarm is adjustable in tenths (1/10 m) from 1 to 9.9 metres and in full metres from 10m to 30m (99').
-Imperial measures are set to the whole foot from 3' to 99'.
+The 4255X contains an audible alarm to warn you of shallow water depths.
+The alarm is adjustable to depths of .6m (2') to 30m (99').
 When the alarm is enabled, an audible alarm sounds if the water beneath the boat is equal to or less than the selected alarm depth.
 The alarm sounds continuously for about five seconds, and then intermittently to remind you that you are still in shallow water.
+Additionally, the 425SX can anticipate quickly changing terrain and sound the Depth Alarm before the bottom depth actually reaches the preset alarm depth.

 Fish Alarm.
 The Fish Alarm alerts you to the presence of fish, or other targets not connected to the bottom.
-The Fish Alarm has three different settings correspond to the three different size fish symbols shown on-screen.
+The Fish Alarm has three different settings that correspond to the three different size fish symbols shown on-screen.

 The default setting is "OFF."
-With the "Large fish only" setting, the 350TX alarms on only those targets that are represented by the large fish symbols.
-The 350TX can be set to alarm on only large and medium fish, or set to alarm on all fish.
+With the "Large fish only" setting, the 425SX alarms on only those targets that are represented by the large fish symbols.
+The 425SX can be set to alarm on only large and medium fish, or set to alarm on all fish.